Henry Reynolds (historian): Early life and education

-Following this, he attended the University of Tasmania, where he graduated with a Bachelor of Arts with Honours in History in 1960, later gaining a Master of Arts in 1964.
+Following this, he attended the University of Tasmania, where he graduated as a Bachelor of Arts with Honours in History in 1960, later gaining a Master of Arts degree in 1964.

 Career

 Reynolds taught in secondary schools in Australia and England.

 He joined the academic staff at Townsville University College (later James Cook University) in 1966 to teach.
 In the 1970s, he undertook an oral history project.
 He served as associate professor of history and politics from 1982 until his retirement in 1998.

 In 2000 Reynolds became professorial fellow at the University of Tasmania in Launceston.

 As of September 2022, Reynolds was Emeritus Professor of History at the University of Tasmania.

-Historical research and publications
+Research and publications

-The Other Side of the Frontier, published in 1981, was ground-breaking in that it was the first major work by an historian to write Australian history from an Aboriginal perspective.
+The Other Side of the Frontier, published in 1981, was the first major work by an historian to write Australian history from an Aboriginal perspective.

 In many books and academic articles Reynolds has sought to explain his view of the high level of violence and conflict involved in the colonisation of Australia, and the Aboriginal resistance to numerous massacres of Indigenous people.
-Reynolds, along with many other historians, estimate that up to 3,000 Europeans and at least 20,000 Aboriginal Australians were killed directly in the frontier violence, and many more Aboriginal peoples died indirectly through the introduction of European diseases and starvation caused by being forced from their productive tribal lands.
+Reynolds estimated that up to 3,000 Europeans and at least 20,000 Aboriginal Australians were killed directly in the frontier violence, and many more Aboriginal people died indirectly through the introduction of European diseases and starvation caused by being forced from their productive tribal lands.
+Keith Windschuttle has categorised his approach as a "black armband view" of Australian history.
+In 2002, Windschuttle, in his book The Fabrication of Aboriginal History, Volume One: Van Diemen's Land 1803–1847, accused Reynolds of misrepresenting, inventing, or exaggerating evidence about the killings.
+Windschuttle's version of Australian history has been criticised as flawed by other historians.

-Geoffrey Blainey and Keith Windschuttle categorise his approach as a black armband view of Australian history.
-In 2002, Windschuttle, in his book The Fabrication of Aboriginal History, Volume One: Van Diemen's Land 1803–1847, disputed whether the colonial settlers of Australia committed widespread genocide against Indigenous Australians, and accused Reynolds of misrepresenting, inventing, or exaggerating evidence.
-Subsequently, in Whitewash: on Keith Windschuttle's fabrication of Aboriginal history (2003; edited by Robert Manne), it was argued that Windschuttle failed to meet the criteria that he used to assess "orthodox historians" and his accusations were thus flawed.
+In November 2025, Reynolds published Looking from the North: Australian history from the top down, which charts the history colonisation of Australia north of the Tropic of Capricorn, which was very different from the south.